pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 previously mentioned, were to undertake a voyage and to plant a new colony.
-They then made provision for the creation of laws "from time to time, as shall be thought most meet and convenient for the general good of the colony", and agreed to abide by the laws that would be created.
-A brilliant example of self-organization to meet a critical need.[^gardiner]
+They then made provision for the creation of laws "from time to time, as shall be thought most meet and convenient for the general good of the colony", and agreed to abide by the laws that would be created.[^cultural-affordances]

 The agreement to come together and unite instead of doing it all separately and individually was such as simple thing, yet so far-reaching in its consequences.
-And it was good they did this, because they needed everyone that was able to help make it through that first winter.
-They needed that unity to survive.
+They didn't worry at that point about deciding on specifics such as laws; those details could be worked out later as the need arose.
+With the possibility of mutiny hanging over their heads, these two groups effectively said on that cold November day in New England: _for our own survival, we need to be and to move forward together_.
+A brilliant example of self-organization to meet a critical need.[^rough-winter]

+## A clash of cultures

+The next spring, the colonists had the opportunity to enter into an agreement with a group from another culture: Massasoit, the well-respected leader of the Wampanoag Indian tribe.

+Squanto

 ## Our great decision